 Our club introduces children to the basics of being around and riding ponies.
 Our pony mornings and pony day camps are educational and fun but are not formal lessons in an arena.
 We ride in the open meadows on the lead rein.
 It is easy and fun for all.

 Formal lessons are available to our pony share membership scheme children only and taught by a qualified instructor when the children are ready to move on and learn to ride off the lead rein and jump.

 No. Our club is designed to encourage everyone to get to know ponies better and enjoy being with them.
 Our experienced staff are there to help you every step of the way.
 Riding will open a whole new world of outdoor fun up for you and your child.
 We run short home study pony courses for parents to help your child start riding.

 Isn’t riding dangerous?

 You must be aware that although our ponies are well trained, riding is a risk sport and ponies can sometimes bite, kick and be unpredictable.
 Your child may slide off the pony when riding.
 Care must be taken to see that they do not tread on your toes.
 We take every care to minimize the risks and teach the children how to be safe around ponies.
-We are covered by public liability insurance and licensed by Elmbridge Borough Council.
+We are covered by public liability insurance and licensed annually by Elmbridge Borough Council.

 What equipment do I need?